 Retire a Layout so it does not affect existing Schedules.
 A retired Layout will be hidden from new Scheduling options but will remain unaffected in existing Schedules and continue to show on Displays.

 Remove a Layout and all its associated media completely from all existing Schedules.
 Please note: This action is irreversible!

 Enable the collection of Proof of Play statistics.

 Export the Layout including all associated Widgets/Media/DataSet structures to a ZIP file, so it can be easily shared.

-From v2.2.0 Administrators can use the default setting on the CMS Settings page to automatically Publish draft Layouts 30 minutes after the last edit!
+Administrators can use the default setting on the CMS Settings page to automatically Publish draft Layouts 30 minutes after the last edit!

-Ignore any changes that have been made and revert to the previous Published version of the Layout.
+Click to ignore any changes that have been made and revert to the previous Published version of the Layout.